meiguiz/HGNet/README.md

 ## Model Training

 A model can be trained using the `train_network.py` script.
-Run `train_network.py --help` to see a full list of options.

 Example for Cornell dataset: